 Disclaimer: Flatlogic Web Application Generator

 This article was written by the Flatlogic team.
-At Flatlogic we also developed a kind of headless cms – Flatlogic web application generator.
-With the help of our product, you can generate a content management system based on different technologies and different designs, get the source code for yourself and then customize it as you like and host it wherever you like.
+At Flatlogic, we also developed a kind of headless cms – Flatlogic web application generator.
+With the help of Flatlogic, you can build a content management system based on different technologies and different designs, get the source code for yourself and then customize it as you like and host it wherever you like.

 - You choose your preferred technology stack: React, Vue, Angular, Laravel, Node.js, MySQL, PostgreSQL;